 Located in Yanchep National Park, just 42 minutes north of Perth lies some of the best National Park camping anywhere near Perth.
 This camp site is quite new, but has hot showers, flushing toilets, a group fire pit (used in season) and a great kitchen/picnic area.

-You have to pay entry to the National Park, and you need to book the camping in advance online (be aware that its super popular and can be booked out months in advance), but a spot on the oval is brilliant.
+You have to pay entry to the National Park (want to know how to get 50% off?
+Check this out – National Park Pass Discount), and you need to book the camping in advance online (be aware that its super popular and can be booked out months in advance), but a spot on the oval is brilliant.
 There’s plenty of room for the kids to run around, lots of grass, more Kangaroo’s and bird life than you’ll be able to follow with plenty to do in the region.

 The Yanchep Lake is well worth a walk around, as is the Koala Pen, a visit to the Adventure Trees course.
 We thoroughly enjoyed our long weekend here, and would go back in a heartbeat.
 For more information, check out Henry White Oval.